Deep fried camembert with a crispy couscous coating holding in the beautifully melted and unctuous cheese topped with balsamic glazed pear.

-As far as I am concerned indulgence is every bit as much a part of a balanced diet as piety.
+As far as I am concerned, indulgence is as much a part of a balanced diet as piety.
 This recipe and my fried goat cheese recipe are my seriously indulgent foodie treat ideas!

-Using fine couscous as the crumb for this recipe is nothing short of genius.
-It adds a firm crust that you simply must try.
+As far as I am concerned, it is nothing short of genius, tt adds a firm crust that you simply must try.

-Adding a caramelised pear to the top of the fried cheese gives the dish a sweet yet juicy topping.
+Adding a caramelised pear to the top of the crispy coated and melted cheese gives the dish a sweet and juicy topping.

-This balances so well against the wonderful ooze and almost ‘musky’ flavour of the camembert cheese.
+This balances so well against the beautiful ooze and almost ‘musky’ flavour of the camembert cheese.

 As with all deep-fried recipes you need to cook with care and this camembert cheese treat is no different!